tatumio/tatum-php/docs/Api/GasPumpApi.md

 ## ~~`generateCustodialWalletBatchPayer()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/blockchain/sc/custodial/batch`~~
 >
 > This method is no longer supported.

+Generate a gas pump wallet address

+**This API is deprecated.

+To start with the gas pump, use the API for precalculating the gas pump addresses.**

+ **2 credits per API call**

+ Generate new gas pump smart contract address on the blockchain.
+This address enables custodial providers to receive native assets, ERC20 / ERC721 / ERC1155 tokens on behalf of their customers on dedicated blockchain address, but in the same time it can initiate transfer of those assets away.
+Gas required for the transfer from that address is going to be deducted from the providers address - the one, which was used to generate the address on the blockchain.

+ This operation deploys a smart contract on the blockchain.

+ For paid plans, it is possible to pay for the gas costs - you don't have to provide private key or signatureId.
+Blockchain fees will be covered by your credits.
+This API is supported for the following blockchains:

+<ul> <li>BNB Smart Chain</li> <li>Celo</li> <li>Ethereum</li> <li>Harmony</li> <li>Klaytn</li> <li>Polygon</li> <li>TRON</li> <li>XinFin</li> </ul>

 [Back to top](#top)